 • tactile stimulation (sense of touch on their skin)

-Also keep in mind your child’s developmental stage (which may be delayed).
+Also, keep in mind your child’s developmental stage.
 Toys that are usually appropriate for certain age groups may or may not work for a same-aged autistic child.

-• To enhance proprioception (sense of movement): Find toys like jump ropes, modeling clay, weighted balls, or bean bags, and toys that provide a hugging sensation, like a large bean bag chair.
+• To enhance proprioception (sense of movement): Find toys like jump ropes, modeling clay, weighted balls, or bean bags, and toys that provide a hugging sensation, such as a large bean bag chair.

-• To strengthen the vestibular sense (sense of balance): Try toys that rock, spin, swing, or involve some other motion, like a trampoline.
+• To strengthen the vestibular sense (sense of balance): Try toys that rock, spin, swing, or involve some other motion, such as a trampoline.

 • To practice tactile stimulation (sense of touch): Shop for toys with different textures, as well as finger paints, play scarves, bubbles, and sand and water toys.

-Aside from sensory toys, other good choices involve toys that work on language development (particularly if your little one is nonverbal) as well as fine and gross motor skills.
+Aside from sensory toys, other good choices include toys that work on language development (particularly if your little one is nonverbal) as well as fine and gross motor skills.

 We like the Fat Brain Dimpl toys and these fidget toys, but a quick search will pull up many other fidget toys that cater to many different interests.